hotsh/rstat.us/README.md

 - [Implementing an API (or two)](https://github.com/hotsh/rstat.us/issues?milestone=8&page=1&sort=updated&state=open)

 We'd love to get rstat.us working with desktop and mobile clients, either through a [twitter-compatible API in a client that allows you to change the endpoint URL](https://github.com/hotsh/rstat.us/issues/562) or working with an app developer to make an rstat.us-specific app.
+If you work on or would like to work on a client, please let us know!
+We'd love to get feedback from you.

 ### Contribution steps